somsubhra04/somsubhra.github.io/_pages/about.md

 My areas of interest include Data science, AI, Programming, Maths and computing.

+P.S.
+This space of mine will always remain under construction.
+I'll keep on updating the pages whenever I get time.
+Do keep visiting!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.